 When an individual who has a dependence on a drug ceases to use, tolerance for that drug decreases.
 What the body was used to previous to treatment is not going to be what it’s used to post-treatment.
-So, when individuals relapse following treatment and use the same amount of a drug as they would have prior to treatment, their bodies are not used to it anymore.
-So, the body reacts adversely, putting the individual at risk for overdose and even death.
+So, when individuals relapse after treatment and use the same amount of a drug as they would have prior to treatment, their bodies are not used to it anymore.
+The body reacts adversely.
+This puts the individual at risk for overdose and even death.
 This is why it’s SO important for individuals to continue with recovery efforts immediately after a stay in treatment or outpatient treatment services conclude.

 What’s the Difference Between a Sober Living Environment and Treatment?